diegoplanchenstainer/NLUAssignment1/report.md

 ```

 ## checkSubtree(sentence, listOfWords)
 The function takes as input a sentence and a list of words.
-The list is sorted and in order to check if the given list rapresent a tree, a for loop is made cycle over all the possible trees with root as one of the words in the list.
-Then the subtree is obtained exploiting `extractSubtree()` function by passing it the sentence and the word on which the for loop is cycling over.
-If the sorted subtree and the list are the same the function will return `True`, `False` otherwise.
+The list is sorted and in order to check if the given list represent a tree, a for loop is made cycle over all the possible trees with root as one of the words in the list.
+Then the subtree is obtained exploiting `extractSubtree()` function by passing the sentence to it and the word on which the for loop is cycling over.
+If the sorted subtree and the list are the same the function will return `True`, if not `False`.

 ```python
 def checkSubtree(sentence, listOfWords):